scikit-hep/pyhepmc/README.md

 ```
 python setup.py develop
 ```
-This should work since pyhepmc-ng is continously tested on recent versions of gcc, clang and msvc.
+This should work since pyhepmc is continously tested on recent versions of gcc, clang and msvc.
 If it does not, please submit an issue with the build log and your compiler version.
 You can now change the source code.
 Run the previous command again to build the project after you made changes.
 Finally, run the unit tests:
 ```
 pytest tests
 ```